CanisLupus/swift-selection-search/README.md

 2. Node comes with a package manager, npm.
 Run this on the command line:

 	npm install jpm --global

 	(For more details, see https://developer.mozilla.org/Add-ons/SDK/Tools/jpm#Installation)

 3. Now you have jpm, the tool for developing Firefox Add-ons.
 Open the "src" folder in a command line and either use "jpm run" to test the add-on in a sandbox or "jpm xpi" to generate a file that you can drag to Firefox to install.

-#### Known issues

-- Changing the zoom level on a page or opening a sidebar (such as the bookmarks) will cause the popup panel to show with a certain offset from the right position, which would be immediately below the selected text.
-- In a few webpages the popup will not show, or it will show when not desired (case of a few text fields).
-This seems to be due to a limitation of Firefox when detecting text selection.